 “This is without a doubt the most stimulating and practical PD workshop I have had in years” workshop participant

-P4CNZ provides teacher education in facilitating philosophical communities of inquiry in the classroom.
+P4CNZ provides practical teacher education in facilitating philosophical communities of inquiry in the classroom.
 Our workshops are recognised and approved by the Federation of Australasian Philosophy in Schools Associations (FAPSA).
 On completion of a post workshop assessment task, participants may earn a FAPSA Level One Certificate.
 Workshops are suitable for both primary and secondary school teachers.
 Student teachers, philosophers, parents and other interested people are very welcome to attend.

 P4CNZ usually offers a small number workshops every year, and P4C training is also sometimes offered through other organisations that provide continuing education for teachers.

-In-service professional development can be arranged, for a minimum of ten teachers Al introductory workshops must be 12 hours/two days.
+In-service professional development can be arranged, for a minimum of ten teachers All introductory workshops must be 12 hours/two days.
 For enquiries about in-service PD, please refer to estimated costs below, and email firstname.lastname@example.org.
 P4CNZ can also offer workshops anywhere in Aotearoa New Zealand, where there is a host school that is willing to provide a venue for the workshop.
 Host schools receive two free places on the workshop in appreciation of their support.
 More information about this can be found here.

 “A FANTASTIC two days.
 I can’t wait to share this with my colleagues and class” workshop participant